 The Band

-Winner of three Detroit Music Awards for Best Jazz Reeds, Best Instrumentalist and TDWR, Paul has performed with his own jazz quartet for 25 years traveling to San Francisco, New York City, Chicago, Hawaii and Paris, France.
-Paul has appeared on the Ed Love Program and Jazz Alive at WDET-FM.
-In February 2004, Paul visited Havana, Cuba where he performed as a guest artist with members of the Buena Vista Social Club, Cubanismo and Irakere at jazz clubs and also honored to perform at Ibrahim Ferrer’s 78th birthday party.
+Winner of six Detroit Music Awards for Best Jazz Reeds, Best Instrumentalist, Best Jazz Recording and TDWR, Paul has released 14 recordings as a bandleader on PKO, SCHOOLKIDS, INNER LIGHT AND STRAWBERRY RECORDS labels to critical acclaim.
+In addition to the Detroit/Ann Arbor Toledo area, he has performed in San Francisco, W. Hollywood (CA), New York City, Chicago, Hawaii, Mexico, Paris (France), the Virgin Islands, Miami (FL) and England.
+In February 2004, Paul visited Havana, Cuba where he performed as a guest artist with members of the Buena Vista Social Club, Cubanismo and Irakere in local jazz clubs and private parties.
+While there, he was also honored to perform at Grammy winning vocalist Ibrahim Ferrer’s 78th birthday party.
 Paul has also served as the Michigan horn section leader and baritone sax chair for the touring Tito Puente, Jr Band.

-Jazz Festival credits for VornHagen’s quartet include the Montreaux Detroit Jazz Festival, Ann Arbor Jazz and Blues Fest, Birmingham Arts Fair, The Lansing Jazz Festival, and The Michigan Jazz Fest.
-Paul has released six critically acclaimed CDs.
-A dedicated private music instructor, Paul teaches 30 students per week and co-directs a Jazz camp each summer.
-Visit the website http://paulvornhagen.com
+Music Festival credits include the Montreaux-Detroit Jazz Festival, Ann Arbor Jazz and Blues Fest, Birmingham Arts Fair, Berkeley (CA.) Jazz, The Lansing Jazz Festival, Sun Fest (London, ONT.) and The Michigan Jazz Fest.
+Paul has been fortunate to have had guest appearances with his Quartet through the years that include: Freddie Hubbard, Marcus Belgrave, Wynton Marsalis and vocalist, Abbey Lincoln.
+A dedicated private music instructor, he teaches 30 students per week and co-directs a Jazz camp each summer.
+Visit the website http://paulvornhagenjazz.com

 Dr Olman E. Piedra – Timbales/Congas/Cajon